siddiqur-54/task_documentations/SOLID Principles and Design Patterns/SOLID Principles_Design Patterns_README.md

 - 2.3 [Facade Design Pattern](#23-facade-design-pattern)

+# 1. SOLID Principles
+> The SOLID principle was introduced by Robert C. Martin, also known as Uncle Bob and it is a coding standard in programming.

+- The SOLID principle helps in reducing tight coupling.
+Tight coupling means a group of classes are highly dependent on one another which you should avoid in your code.
+- Opposite of tight coupling is loose coupling and your code is considered as a good code when it has loosely-coupled classes.
+- Loosely coupled classes minimize changes in your code, helps in making code more reusable, maintainable, flexible and stable.
 ## 1.1 S: Single Responsibility Principle (SRP)

->A class should have a single reason to change, meaning it should be focused on one specific task or responsibility.
+> A class should have a single reason to change, meaning it should be focused on one specific task or responsibility.

 By ensuring that a class is dedicated to a single responsibility, it becomes simpler, more focused, and easier to manage.
 This also makes the class more reusable and maintainable.